mimartin12/bw-hiring-exercise/roles/SHOT/exercises/README.md

 ### Exercise 1: Acceptance Criteria

 - Dockerfile in the root of the `roles/SHOT/` directory
-- Dockerfile users python:3.12.5-slim as the base image
+- Dockerfile uses python:3.12.5-slim as the base image
 - The exposed port on the container is port 8080

 ### Exercise 1: Validation